 Flat, or rolled printed side out on 5 inch (13 cm) or larger core.
 This helps prevent the application tape, if used, from popping off.

 Bulletin Change Summary

 For the most current 3M Technical Information available to successfully use this product, please view this Bulletin electronically and click on the blue underlined links to view the relevant documents.
-This Bulletin has been substantially changed.
 Please read the entire Bulletin thoroughly.